 “Pressurized fluids travel at bullet speed and can penetrate deep under the skin.
 The injured person may feel only a slight ‘electric shock’ or pricking sensation.
 Rarely does the initial pain indicate the actual severity of the injury.
 What looks like a simple puncture wound is, in fact, life threatening.”

-Douglas Carlan, M.D., specializing in surgery of the hand and upper extremities at Eaton Orthopaedics in St. Petersburg, Fla., says his practice typically sees a couple fluid-injection cases each year.
+Douglas Carlan, M.D., specializing in surgery of the hand and upper extremities at Eaton Orthopaedics in St. Petersburg, Fla., says his practice typically sees a couple of cases of hydraulic injection injury each year.

 “Overall, we don’t see a high incidence of this type of injury,” says Dr. Carlan, “but it tends to be a devastating injury when we do see it.”